 The Health Behaviors and Cognition Laboratory (HBCL) is focused on the relation between health-oriented behaviors and the modulation of neural networks underlying aspects of higher-order cognitive function.
 A key area of this work is on the application of these behaviors as a means for improving cognitive health, academic performance, and effective functioning in typically developing populations as well as within individuals suffering from cognitive and attentional disorders.
 Directed by Matt Pontifex, Ph.D.

 Research and Outreach

 The ISYS was founded by the Michigan Legislature in 1978.
 The current mission of the Institute is to provide leadership, conduct scientific research and engage in service or outreach that transforms the face of youth sports in ways that maximize the beneficial physical, psychological and social effects of participation for children and youth while minimizing detrimental effects.
-Directed by Dan Gould, Ph.D.
+Directed by Karin Pfeiffer, Ph.D.

 Research in the Motor Neuroscience Laboratory (MNL) uses behavioral and neurophysiological techniques to address questions about brain mechanisms underlying human motor control.
 Although the lab is primarily oriented towards basic research, knowledge gained in this research is relevant in the context of understanding motor learning processes, and rehabilitation of motor disorders.
 Directed by Florian Kagerer, Ph.D.

 Dr. Ferguson’s lab is currently investigating how early life nutrition influences cardiovascular function and exercise capacity with the long term goal of developing therapeutic countermeasures for the treatment of cardiovascular disease.
 Directed by David Ferguson, Ph.D.

 KIDS AT PLAY LAB (KAP)